Jehazekel/PotholeSpotterBackend/readme.md

 or
 $ npm run initDB
 ```
-* Note that if the 'SQLITEDB' configuration variable is set to true, a sqlite database 'spotdpothole.db' will be created.
+* Note that if the 'SQLITEDB' configuration variable is set to true, a sqlite database 'spotDPothole.db' will be created.

 ## DATABASE MIGRATIONS
 If the database is modified, it must be migrated to the conform with the new configuration.
 The following commands facilitate the migration of the database: